Wheeler1711/submm_python_routines/README.md

 # Installation

 ## Download
-From a commandline interface (terminal, gitbash, cmd, or powershell) Clone this Repository (https://github.com/Wheeler1711/submm_python_routines) using the following:
+From a command line interface (terminal, gitbash, cmd, or powershell) Clone this Repository (https://github.com/Wheeler1711/submm_python_routines) using the following: